yktoo/yktoo.com/content/blog/posts/0597/index.en.md

 software: sound-switcher-indicator
 ---

-A new version of {{< a "/software/sound-switcher-indicator" "Sound Switcher Indicator" >}} — **2.3.0** — has just been released.
+A new version of [Sound Switcher Indicator](/software/sound-switcher-indicator) — **2.3.0** — has just been released.

-This version finally adds a frequently-{{< a "https://github.com/yktoo/indicator-sound-switcher/issues/38" "requested" >}} feature: the ability of mapping global keyboard shortcuts to input and output *ports*.
+This version finally adds a frequently-[requested](https://github.com/yktoo/indicator-sound-switcher/issues/38) feature: the ability of mapping global keyboard shortcuts to input and output *ports*.

 <!--more-->